Chapter 6: Remote and Distributed

 • Unmute before speaking

-• Look at camera when speaking
+• Look at the camera when speaking

 • Pay full attention (no multitasking)